msu-cmse-courses/cmse495-SS24/Syllabus.md

 - [Standard NDA Template](./Files/CMSE495_MSU_NDA_2022_template.docx)
 - [Standard IP Template](./Files/CMSE495_MSU_IP_Agreement_2022.docx)

 Note: The above are examples of the standard agreements.
-Slight variations may be made depending on the project sponsor's needs.
+Slight variations may be made depending on the project sponsor's needs and will be given to students to review before project selection.

 ## Class attendance